OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 - "admin", "password", "12345", or other [common default passwords](https://github.com/nixawk/fuzzdb/blob/master/bruteforce/passwds/default_devices_users%2Bpasswords.txt).
 - An empty or blank password.
-- The serial number of MAC address of the device.
+- The serial number or MAC address of the device.

 If the username is unknown, there are various options for enumerating users, discussed in the [Testing for Account Enumeration](../03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md) guide.
 Alternatively, try common options such as "admin", "root", or "system".